acceleratedscience/openad-service-bmfm-pm/README.md

 ### Deploying on podman / docker
 run on the command line `mkdir -p ~/.openad_models`

+***Note:*** <br>
+Initially downloading models may take some time, this will be prompted by your first request.
+To pre-load models you can run the following <br>
+`mkdir -p ~/.openad_models/properties/molecules && aws s3 sync s3://ad-prod-biomed/molecules/mammal/ /tmp/.openad_models/properties/molecules/mammal --no-sign-request --exact-timestamps`

 then using Podman or Docker run the following in the same directory as the compose.yaml file: step 1:
 `compose create`